Community Foundation Grey Bruce emerged out of a vision held by a few community-minded individuals who were involved in the non-profit sector.

 The year 2016 found Community Foundation Grey Bruce as the top source for grants to charities supporting people in communities across Grey and Bruce Counties.
 Year-end assets were $15,505,449 and $654,769 was disbursed in grants.
 In October, Community Foundation Grey Bruce presented its Vital Signs report measuring life in Grey and Bruce Counties on six topics: health & wellness, the environment, living standards, arts & culture, education and lifelong learning, and community connections.
 Vital Signs will help establish the Foundation’s granting needs as well as provide priorities for our community to consider in the coming years.

 Community Foundation Grey Bruce has kept pace with the needs and priorities of the two counties that it serves.
-The Foundation was always quick to support initiatives such as: the environment, through three Environmental Forums; scholarship information for local students, through a website payforshoolgreybruce.com; sportsmanship through the True Sport initiative.
+The Foundation is always quick to support initiatives - the environment, through three Environmental Forums; scholarship information for local students, through a website payforschoolgreybruce.com; sportsmanship through the True Sport initiative.

-Since its inception, the Foundation has brought many informative speakers to the area including Lieutenant Governor of Ontario Hall Jackman, Canadian politician David Crombie, Canadian diplomat and philanthropist Stephen Lewis, Simon Jackson, founder of the Spirit Bear Youth Coalition; Owen Sound native and CBC news anchor Heather Hiscox; Former Prime Minister, the Right Honorable Paul Martin; and Right Honorable David Johnston, Governor General of Canada.
+Since its inception, the Foundation has brought many informative speakers to the area including Lieutenant Governor of Ontario Hall Jackman, Canadian politician David Crombie, Canadian diplomat and philanthropist Stephen Lewis, Simon Jackson, founder of the Spirit Bear Youth Coalition; Owen Sound native and CBC ews anchor Heather Hiscox; former Prime Minister, the Right Honorable Paul Martin; and former Governor General of Canada, Right Honorable David Johnston.